 Why is personalized, competency-based learning important for today’s students?

-The way teachers teach and students learn is already changing – and KnowledgeWorks is partnering with learning communities across the country to ensure those changes are equitable and sustainable.
 Personalized, competency-based learning emphasizes creating engaging educational experiences that are customized to each learner’s strengths, needs and interests.
 Students have voice and ownership over how, what, when and where they learn and connections to community and real-world experiences are a priority.
+KnowledgeWorks partners with learning communities across the country to sustainably implement this approach to teaching and learning.

 What role does the teacher play in a personalized, competency-based classroom?

 Relationships drive student learning.
-Teachers are essential, creating unique opportunities for learning, working with students to create classroom culture, helping students discover their learning needs and working side-by-side with learners throughout the year.
+Teachers are essential in creating unique opportunities for learning by working with students to create a classroom culture where students can discover their learning needs and work side-by-side with learners throughout the year.

 What is the role of technology in personalized learning?